 Most people at the festival seemed to be heading to the Braco queue; ordinary looking everyday folk, with nothing New Age about them.
 Some held laminated pictures of loved ones and flowers that they planned to hold up to absorb the gaze.
 Alongside the increasing line a cast of followers dressed in white floated about, talking about Braco and selling his expensive merchandise .
 This included a line of “sun jewelry” that displays his mentor’s symbol: a golden sun with 13 rays.
 Prices go up to $5000 for a for 14 carat gold version.
 One lady in white said, “a woman had a photo of her daughter and Braco touched it and she was healed.
 I can’t remember what was wrong with her but she was healed.”
 Someone else mentions shape shifting.

-As the last session files out the door a lot of people head straight to the end of the queue ready for another gaze which are held on the hour.
+As the last session files out the door a lot of people head straight to the queue ready for another gaze which are held on the hour.
 People addicted to the gaze can attend six sessions per day.
 Once inside the room the infomercial starts up with two shiny hosts, one male one female, taking it in turns to wax about Braco and His transformative energy.

 Their power positive message is woven with sales talk.
 They mention interstate travel spruiking Braco’s next gigs in Sydney (May 23-25) and Perth (October 16-19).
 They tell the audience that they have found people are nicer to them when they wear “the jewelry”.
 They say His voice is so amazing; you too can hear it when you buy the DVD.